cdap-guides/cdap-etl-guide/StreamToImpala/README.rst

 =================================================

 The ETL Batch Template can be used to create an Adapter that reads from a Batch Source and persists it to a Sink.
-In this example, we will read events from a Stream in batch and use a TPFS Sink to make the data queryable by Impala.
+In this example, we will read events from a Stream in batch and use a Time Partitioned File Set (TPFS) Sink to make the data queryable by Impala.

 The config.json contains a sample Adapter configuration that you can use to accomplish the above task.
 Our sample Adapter uses the following components: